wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.5.5 - 2013/12/10 =
+* Tweak - Removed fixed height setting that shows on admin when Gallery Dimension - Responsive is selected.
+(Pro Version settings)
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 1.2.5.4 - 2013/11/23 =
 * Fix - remove class WC_Dynamic_Gallery that is not found when upgrade direct from older versions to v1.2.5.2 and cause a Fatal Error.